 Ngari and Chafu are very much related.
 Without Chafu, Ngari can not be processed.
 Those processing Ngari in Assam, Bangladesh and Tripura are somehow related to the Meetei Ngari.

-The Meetei who settled in the Surma valley of Assam and Bangladesh and those settled in Tripura have started the production of fermented fish Ngari in those regions.
+The Meetei who settled in the Surma valley of Assam and Bangladesh and those settled in Tripura has started the production of fermented fish Ngari in those regions.

-Meetei Ngari are known by different name in the Northeast region.
+Meetei Ngari is known by a different name in the Northeast region.
 In Tripura, it is known as Shidol.
 Ngari is known as hidol in Assam and Tungtap in Meghalaya.

 Selecting Ngari Kharung, earthern pot